A startup’s guide: How to navigate business uncertainty

 In times of uncertainty, your team needs a strong leader more than ever.
 It’s the job of a leader to balance transparency and hope by being realistic with the team while also offering hope by laying out a vision for the future.
 Acknowledge the challenges and define strategies that will help overcome those challenges.

-It’s also important to lead with empathy and show your team members how much they are valued.
+It’s also important to lead empathetically and show your team members how valued they are.
 Take time to check up on each team member’s wellbeing, create a flexible and supportive workplace environment, and provide staff with the tools or training they need to succeed.
 Building a resilient team by overcoming adversity together can bring big payoffs in the future.

 Access to venture capital is essential to a startup’s survival in turbulent times.
 Continue pursuing new investments, but also keep in mind that fundraising opportunities may be limited.
 Reinforce current stakeholder relations by holding shareholder meetings to communicate your forecast for the next few quarters.